sensu/sensu-docs/content/sensu-go/5.5/guides/monitor-server-resources.md

 ## Next steps

-You now know how to run a simple check to verify the CPU usage.
+You now know how to run a simple check to monitor CPU usage.
 From this point, here are some recommended resources:

 * Read the [checks reference][3] for in-depth documentation on checks.